When fall approaches, remember that you need to “winterize” your RV.

 This process allows you to safely tuck it away for hibernation.

-Investing in property winterization now will allow your equipment to maintain its lifespan for many more seasons.
+Investing in proper winterization now will allow your equipment to maintain its lifespan for many more seasons.

 Here’s what you should know.